Fort Lauderdale Whistleblower Attorneys

-Understanding Whistleblower Claims in Florida, Colorado & Illinois
+Understanding Whistleblower Claims in Florida, Colorado, Illinois, New Mexico & New York

 Employees who suspect or have knowledge of their employers partaking in illegal conduct are allowed to expose this unlawful activity.
 Different protections exist for public, private, and federal employees but, in general, whistleblowers are protected from employer retaliation by law.
 In other words, your employer cannot punish you—whether by firing, demotion, or another retaliatory action—if you file a whistleblower claim exposing illegal employer activity.